 Light weight, low density timber is preferable not only for the ease of use for the beekeeper but also, more importantly, because it has lower thermal conductivity providing better insulation for the bees.
 Heavy or dense timber or board should therefore be avoided as should any preservative dipped or pressure treated timber, the chemicals used are not insect friendly.
-The interior of plastic or polystyrene bee hives are not absorbent (the inside of a bee hive should be absorbent) and their persistence and adverse effects on nature and the environment are well known - just one reason why we also avoid plastic or polystyrene bee hives should therefore also be avoided.
+The interior of plastic or polystyrene bee hives are not absorbent (the inside of a bee hive should be absorbent) and their persistence and adverse effects on nature and the environment are well known - plastic or polystyrene bee hives should therefore also be avoided.

-No matter what material is used in construction, the exterior surfaces of a bee hive (not the interior surfaces, the bees look after that) must have a water repellent treatment.
+No matter what timber is used in construction, the exterior surfaces of a bee hive (not the interior surfaces, the bees look after that) must have a water repellent treatment.
 A wet bee hive is a severe disadvantage to the bees, they will use their energy to dry it out - stand outside in wet clothes and you will quickly understand the adverse effect.
 Repeated cycles of becoming wet and then drying out can also cause timber to warp or crack.

 Timber beehives correctly treated and regularly maintained should last years although we have hives in our apiaries that are decades old.